 Without appropriate first aid, quick access to hospital and antivenom, these bites can be lethal.
 For the “big black hairy” funnel webs, appropriate first aid needs to be applied, and it is advisable to call 000.

 Other spiders concerning bites include the trapdoor, whistling, sac, ground, orb and huntsman spiders.
 These may cause milder symptoms such as headache, swelling and pain, which does not last for a long time.

 White-tailed spiders (Lampona sp.) can be recognised by their cylindrical body shape and a white or grey spot on the end of their abdomen.
 They are found in eastern and most southern areas of Australia and New Zealand.

 These spiders are active hunters, preying on other types of spiders and insects.
 They may transiently roam inside houses, especially in warmer weather, where they may be found in bedding or clothing that has been left on the floor.

-One study of over 70 spider bite cases in which white tailed spiders were identified showed patients experienced only a mild localised reaction, such as swelling, local pain or headache.
-To date clinical research has not been able to associate tissue loss with the venom of these spider bites.
+One study of over 70 spider bite cases in which white-tailed spiders were identified showed patients experienced only a mild localised reaction, such as swelling, local pain or headache.
+To date, clinical research has not been able to associate tissue loss with the venom of these spider bites.

 Of course, any injury that causes a break in our skin leaves the capacity for bacteria to enter our body.
 Therefore be sure to keep an injury area clean.
-Questions have been raised as to the possibility of a spider introducing infections, but again, despite it being theoretically possible, it is unlikely.
+Questions have been raised about the possibility of a spider introducing infections, but again, despite it being theoretically possible, it is unlikely.